Trust And Estate Administration

-When a loved one dies it can be a confusing time in which you are in immense grief while also needing to make sure you handle all the technical details of locating assets, paying bills and making sure your loved one’s assets get to the right people, without conflict.
+When a loved one dies it can be a confusing time in which you are in immense grief while also needing to make sure you handle all the technical details of locating assets, paying bills, and making sure your loved one’s assets get to the right people, without conflict.
 We are here to help.

-When someone creates a trust as part of their estate plan, they must name a trustee to ensure the trust’s terms are handled properly.
+When someone creates trust as part of their estate plan, they must name a trustee to ensure the trust’s terms are handled properly.
 These individuals must carry out all of the trust’s instructions, and they’re legally responsible for doing so within the scope of federal and state law.
 Such duties are known as trust administration.

 Serving in this capacity entails a huge level of responsibility and liability.
-What’s more, most people named as trustee will have limited, if any, background or experience in the legal and financial duties that come with administering a trust.
+What’s more, most people named as trustees will have limited, if any, background or experience in the legal and financial duties that come with administering a trust.
 In this case, the trust administration lawyers at Colorado Wills and Estates can work with the trustee to ensure the trust is administered properly and all legal requirements are satisfied.

 If there is not a trust or if not all assets have been properly titled in the name of a trust that was created, we can help your family through the process of estate administration, usually requiring a court process, called probate.
 If you are a beneficiary of an estate, or an executor or trustee, contact us for support in handling the transition of your loved ones assets as easily as possible.